AndreiGorevoi/regex_engine/README.md

-Sure, here's a beautiful README file in Markdown format for your project:

 # Simple Regex Matcher

 This is a simple regex matcher implementation in Go, created for educational purposes.
 It supports basic regex patterns like `^`, `$`, `?`, `*`, and `+`.